WE Charity: History

 Free the Children initially fundraised for organizations that raided factories and freed children from forced labour situations.
 When it became clear that the rescued children were being resold by their impoverished families, the organization changed its approach and started building schools in Nicaragua, Kenya, Ecuador and India.
 The organization later evolved an international development model with projects related to education, water, health care, food security and income generation.

 In 2007, at age 25, Craig Kielburger was inducted into the Order of Canada. the second-youngest Canadian ever to receive the honour.
 His brother Marc Kielburger was inducted into the Order of Canada in 2010.
 Ernst & Young and the Schwab Foundation for Social Entrepreneurship, a sister organization of the World Economic Forum, presented the 2008 Social Entrepreneur Of The Year award in Canada to the Kielburgers for their work with Free the Children.

 Free the Children rebranded as WE Charity in 2016.
 The charity runs domestic programs for young people in Canada, the US and the UK, and international development programs in Africa, Asia and Latin America.
 In September 2017, the organization moved to a new headquarters in downtown Toronto, named "WE Global Learning Centre".
 The Centre features a theatre, broadcast studio, and an open concept design.

 In March 2020, a significant proportion of the board of directors at WE Charity was abruptly replaced.
 WE Charity stated that this had been typical conduct, as the contracts had expired naturally, however it was later revealed that the positions were slated to end on August 31, not March.

 Programs

 Domestic

 Students take part in activities such as food and clothing drives for the homeless, anti-bullying campaigns, and fundraisers to build water projects, and schools in countries where WE Charity works, including Kenya, India, and Ecuador.
-They also raise money for other organizations and causes, such as children's hospitals, the Terry Fox Run9, and women's shelters.
+They also raise money for other organizations and causes, such as children's hospitals, the Terry Fox Run, and women's shelters.

 We Charity partners with the Martin Aboriginal Education Initiative to deliver the "We Stand Together" campaign, promoted as strengthening ties between Indigenous and non-Indigenous people in Canada by emphasizing Canadian Indigenous history in classrooms.

 In August 2019, the federal government announced that it was giving $3 million to WE Social Entrepreneurs initiative, aiming to create 200 "youth-led enterprises" that address social issues at a community level.